Sprinker Recreation Center Outdoor Improvements

 Project Highlights

-Pierce County Parks & Recreation will use this grant for the first of a multi-phase development and renovatation project at the Sprinker Recreation Center property.
-Phase 1 will encompass approximately 20 acres of the 44-acre park and will include multi-purpose synthetic turf ball fields, entry plaza, community event lawn, playground, spray park, sport courts, picnic shelters, site furnishings, renovation of existing restrooms, and a trail connection to the Parkland Community Trail.
-These improvements will expand athletic recreation opportunities, passive recreation opportunities, and non-motorized trail use.
-The primary opportunities provided by this grant will be active and passive recreation.
-The scope of this project is more fully described in Federal Agreement awarded under Grant No. P21AP12378-00 (53-00754) attached in PRISM under RCO Project Number 20-1389.
+Development and renovation project at the Sprinker Recreation Center property for Phase 1, encompassing approximately 20 acres of the 44-acre park and includes two multi-purpose synthetic turf ball fields, entry plaza, community event lawn, playground, spray park, sport courts, picnic shelters, site furnishings, renovation of existing restrooms, and a trail connection to the Parkland Community Trail.

 Quick Facts